LottieAnning/LIFE4136_rotation3/README.md

 ![Annotated Individuals PCA](Figures/annotated_individuals_pca.png)

-Re run the **filter_vcf.sh** script, changing the '-opre' flag on line 14 to 'filtered_tetraploid.args', adding the '-xcl' flag to line 15 followed by 'samples_to_exclude.args' which is a file provided at the top of the page consisting of the 9 impure individuals and finally change the '--output' flag on line 30 to 'filtered_tetraploids.vcf'.
+Re run the **filter_vcf.sh** script (```./filter_vcf.sh```), changing the '-opre' flag on line 14 to 'filtered_tetraploid.args', adding the '-xcl' flag to line 15 followed by 'samples_to_exclude.args' which is a file provided at the top of the page consisting of the 9 impure individuals and finally change the '--output' flag on line 30 to 'filtered_tetraploids.vcf'.

 Load this vcf into R (```vcf <- read.vcfR("filtered_tetraploids.vcf")```) and re-run the PCA using the **individuals_PCA.R** script